 In the workplace, decisive leadership is key to successful execution.
 To be assertive, leaders must understand the costs of deliberation and gather information instead of deciding.
 Most importantly, influential leaders make decisions that are clear and final.
 Allowing a decision to linger will only confuse the team.

 To be more decisive in a position as a manager, one needs to stop trying to please everyone.
 To take the initiative and make decisions that are not compromising.
 A manager must come down hard on those not pulling their weight early on in the game.
 Sometimes managers need to terminate people from employment if they don’t follow policies or refuse work reassignment.
 Failing to do so will hinder the growth of your team and likely lead them into conflict with each other at some point.
-This is because nothing is keeping the consistency of roles for every individual in an organization unless somebody monitors it with diligence.
+This is because nothing keeps the consistency of roles for every individual in an organization unless somebody monitors it with diligence.

 However, being hands-off once you set a ground rule doesn’t mean that you should be inconsistent about what is expected.